HENNGE/arsenic/docs/howto/windows.rst

 * The *Zoom Level* of Internet Explorer must be set to *100%*.
 * The *Scale factor* in *Settings* -> *Display* must be set to *100*.

-All of these, except for the *Scale factor* can be set with ``arsenic-configure-ie11``.
+All of these, except for the *Scale factor* can be set with ``arsenic-configure-ie11.exe``.
 This will disable *Protected Mode* for all zones!
+You may require elevated privileges to run this command.

 Explicitly specify binaries